What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 Nature works so well precisely because it is accessible in small steps.

-1. Just go outside for a short while
+1. Just step outside for a moment

-Sometimes a very small step is enough:
+Sometimes a very small step is enough: go outside for five minutes.

 Without a goal.
 Without an obligation to move.
+Just step out the door for a moment and notice:

 - how the air smells

-- whether you hear birds
+- if you hear birds

 - how the light changes